AI Policy

 An Artificial Intelligence Policy for Creative Humans

-v.1 | last updated April 2025
+v.2 | last updated May 2026

 At Banner Day, we see AI as a human-powered tool with real potential and real limitations.
 As with any tool, when, how, and why we use it (and DON’T use it) matters.